How GDPR Impacts Data Management Practices

 Although it’s only the 28 states of Europe that will fall under the direct legislation of the the GDPR, this doesn’t mean that only the EU will be affected by these changes.
 In fact any company that provides services or offers goods to European data subjects that either manage, hold or process data of those living with the EU is affected as a result.

-When working out how GDPR will affect you and your work, it’s first important to establish whether you’re a processor or controller of data, as this will drastically alter the implications of the General Data Protection Regulation within your workplace.
+When working out how GDPR affects you and your work, it’s first important to establish whether you’re a processor or controller of data, as this will drastically alter the implications of the General Data Protection Regulation within your workplace.

 According to Article 4 of the GDPR, a processor is ‘ a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.’ whilst a controller is ‘the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.’

-Although there are many changes that the General Data Protection Regulation will bring to the role of data management, there are some changes that are more notable than others.
+Although there are many changes that the General Data Protection Regulation has brought to the role of data management, there are some changes that are more notable than others.

 Primarily it’s important to know that as of March 25th 2018, all data breach notifications have to be handed to the relevant supervisory authority within 72 hours of a data breach where it is likely to “result in a risk to the rights and freedoms” of individuals.
 This new limited time frame is a massive change to the system and needs to be kept on top of to avoid breaching the GDPR.